JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

 vastly underpowered in normal play, and is thus *exceedingly* rare.

 These notes focus on the (in my opinion) severely underestimated underdog of the bunch: organic squirt.
-No attempt is here made (other than in the preliminary) to convince the reader to use organic squirt, and your mileage may vary wildly depending on which gag tracks you have access to, who you play with, and what cogs in the game you fight the most.
+The focus of this document is *not* to convince the reader to use organic squirt, and when using organic squirt your mileage may vary wildly depending on which gag tracks you have access to, who you play with, and what cogs in the game you fight the most.
 Instead, these are notes (maybe even a kind of guide) based on *my personal experience* (with all the